garrandall/popular-music-data/tracks/where-are-you-now--jimmy-harnen-with-synch.md

 Someone there tonight
 Holding what was mine

-You wonder where i am
+You wonder where I am
 Are you really feeling fine
 Going through my life without you by my side

-You're the only thing that keeps going through my mind And nothing that i do can take the place of you Someone there tonight holding what was mine
+You're the only thing that keeps going through my mind And nothing that I do can take the place of you Someone there tonight holding what was mine

-Where are you now, do you wonder where i am
+Where are you now, do you wonder where I am
 Are you really feeling fine
-Ooh thinking about you girl
+Oh thinking about you girl

 There's gotta be a place for me
 Somewhere in your heart